aglantzrbc/spark-challenge/README.md

 **Figure 6** | *With parquet data, and comparison*

-_Npte that after the initial cache, cached data becomes faster to retrieve data retrieval happens from memory rather than being recomputed or fetched from disk._
+_Note that after the initial cache, cached data becomes faster to retrieve data retrieval happens from memory rather than being recomputed or fetched from disk._

 ## 3. Installation: